-Addison Dental Practice is in West Heath and provides NHS and private treatment to patients of all ages.
+Addison Dental Practice is in West Heath and provides specialist orthodontic treatment (NHS and private) to patients of all ages.

 There is level access for people who use wheelchairs and pushchairs.
 Car parking spaces, including two for patients with disabled badges, are available near the practice.